overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ## Sample App

-You can [download here](https://github.com/overwolf/lol-events-sample-app) an example of using the `overwolf.games.events` API to be notified whenever an interesting event has happened in League of Legends.
+You can find a usage example of the `overwolf.games.events` API [here](https://github.com/overwolf/lol-events-sample-app), this one set to notify whenever an interesting event has happened in League of Legends.

 ## Features Overview

 Each supported game has its own set of available features.
-A feature is a collection of related game events (e.g events related to a “match” feature – ‘started’/’ended’/’outcome’, etc.).
-You can view the features of each supported game in the relevant game page on the side menu, for example, [League of Legends page](overwolf-games-events-lol).
+A feature is a category of related game events, for example 'Match Start', 'Match End', 'Match Outcome' are all events belonging to the Match feature.
+You can view each supported game's features in the relevant game page on the sidebar menu, for example, [the League of Legends page](overwolf-games-events-lol).

-## Features types
+## Feature types

 :::important
 Each feature is broken down into two entity types: `info updates` and `events`.

-1. `Info Updates` – game information changes that define the game’s current state (e.g. the match is currently taking place)
+1. `Info Updates` – game information changes that define the game’s current status (e.g. the match is currently taking place)
-2. `Events` – volatile events that happen in the game (e.g. player just got killed)
+2. `Events` – specific events that happen in the game (e.g. player just got killed)
 :::

-So for example, the feature "death" in the game LOL, has a:
+For example, the "Death" feature in LOL has a:

 * **"death" event**, which fired when the player's champion died.</br>
-You can  receive this event by registering to the `overwolf.games.events.onNewEvents` event listner
+You can receive this event by registering to the `overwolf.games.events.onNewEvents` event listener.
 * **"deaths" info update**, which holds a counter for the total player's deaths in the current session. </br>
-   You can  receive this event by registering to the `overwolf.games.events.onInfoUpdates2` event listner.</br>
+   You can receive this event by registering to the `overwolf.games.events.onInfoUpdates2` event listener.</br>
-   It is also possible to get the current available information using [`overwolf.games.events.getInfo()`](#getinfocallback)
+   It is also possible to get the currently available information using [`overwolf.games.events.getInfo()`](#getinfocallback)

-Note that a feature can contain a few info updates and events, and not just one info update and one event like the above example.
+Note that a feature can contain multiple info updates and events.

 ## How to register for features

-In order to make sure the data you have is full and consistent, please follow these steps in the following order:
+In order to make sure the data you have is full and consistent, please follow these steps in order:

 ### 1. Update the manifest file

-The first step is to declare which game the app wants to register features for.</br>
+The first step is to declare the game for which your app wants to register features.</br>
-The declaration is done by adding the game’s class id under the `game_events` section in the [manifest.json](manifest-json).</br>
+The declaration is done by adding the game’s class id under the `game_events` section in your [manifest.json](manifest-json).</br>
-This property is an array of [game class ids](games-ids) that the app wants to register for (it can register to multiple games).
+This property is an array of [game class ids](games-ids) that the app wants to register for (a single app can register for multiple games).

 This is how the value would look like if the app is interested in receiving events for LOL and CS:GO: